archseer/enigma/README.md

 # Enigma

-Another VM, Why?
-So I decided to dig into BEAM internals because I wanted to start contributing to Erlang development, and I learn best by building.
-That, plus writing this in Rust has been tons of fun (I also trust my Rust code a lot more than my C code).

-Current aim is to be OTP 22 compatible, (sans the distributed bits for now).
+A clean and simple implementation of the Erlang VM in Rust.
+Initially, we value correctness over performance, (current aim is to be OTP 22 compatible, sans the distributed bits for now).

-Performance?
-My TotallyLegit™ fibonacci benchmarks are currently on-par with OTP (albeit I'm missing 99% of the runtime).
+Although my TotallyLegit™ fibonacci benchmarks are currently on-par with OTP (albeit I'm missing 99% of the runtime).

 Plan: implement all the instructions -> implement enough BIFs to get preloaded bootstrap to load -> implement enough to get the full system to boot -> OTP tests to run.

+# Why?

+Because it's fun and I've been learning a lot.
+A small and compact implementation also makes it easier for new people to learn OTP internals, as well as quickly iterate on experiments.

 # Installation